mtumilowicz/kotlin-dsl-lambda-workshop/README.md

                     if (it.name == "Alice") return@forEach
                 }

+* Anonymous functions: local returns by default fun lookForAlice(people: List<Person>) {
+    people.forEach(fun (person) {
+    if (person.name == "Alice") return // “return” refers to the closest function: an anonymous function println("${person.name} is not Alice")
+    })
+    }
+    * The rule is simple: return returns from the closest function declared using the fun keyword.
+Lambda expressions don’t use the fun keyword, so a return in a lambda returns from the outer function.

 ## infix
 * In an infix call, the method name is placed immediately between the target object name and the parameter, with no extra separators